josephfernicola/josephfernicola/README.md

 ### Hi there 👋

-My name is Joseph Fernicola and I'm a software engineer working with JavaScript, Node.js, React, Express, MongoDB, and much more.
+My name is Joseph Fernicola and I'm a software engineer working with JavaScript, Node.js, React, Express, and much more.
 I am always looking to enhance my skills and learn something new.

 🔭 Currently working on: Converting my full stack Electronic Health Record application to TypeScript